-Fitness levels will play a big part in Craig Elliott's selection process ahead of the National League North play-offs.
+Fitness will play part in Boston United team selection ahead of National League North play-offs - Craig Elliott

 The Boston United squad reported back for training last week following a three-month break due to the coronavirus pandemic, with the manager praising the attitude and physical condition of his players.Beginning again with a blank canvas, the Pilgrims manager told The Standard his players all have the chance of forcing their way into his starting XI.